 North America is a continent located within the Northern and (with the arguable exception of a few remote islands) Western Hemispheres.
 As the third-largest continent on Earth (behind Asia and Africa), North America spans more than 9.54 million square miles (24.71 million square kilometers), comprising roughly 16.5% of Earth’s total land area and 4.8% of its total surface.
-North America is home to approximately 596 million people spread across 23 sovereign states and two dozen non-sovereign territories.
+Approximately 596 million people reside in North America, spread across 23 sovereign states and two dozen non-sovereign territories.

 The economic dependence of most Caribbean and Central American countries upon tourism and agriculture also made the COVID-19 pandemic tremendously disruptive.
 In most countries, pandemic-related lockdowns effectively eliminated tourism for months, and in many cases further prevented agricultural workers from harvesting and selling their crops.
 As a result, unemployment and poverty skyrocketed in many countries—often among population groups that were already struggling to remain above the poverty line.

 This diminutive island country continues to feel the impact of 2017's Hurricane Maria, which wiped out nearly 90% of Dominica's infrastructure.
 The cost of rebuilding the electrical grid, public water services, and other utilities is straining the country's public resources budget, leaving little to spend on enhancements to the medical and educational sectors.
-Dominica's economy is heavily dependent upon the export of bananas, its only major crop, which leaves the country particularly vulnerable to fluctuations in growing conditions and/or the banana trade.
+Dominica's economy is heavily dependent upon the export of bananas, its only major crop, which leaves the country particularly vulnerable to fluctuations in growing conditions and the banana trade.

 In addition to weathering the COVID-19 pandemic, Saint Vincent had to endure the April 2021 eruption of La Soufrière volcano, which devastated the island's infrastructure and banana groves, causing damage equal to 23% of the country's 2021 GDP.
 The blast also displaced more than 20,000 people, some of whom lived in shelters for months.

 The third-largest country in North America, Mexico boasts an area of nearly two million square kilometers (approx. 760,000 square miles) and a 2022 population of more than 131 million people.
-Mexico's economy is vast but has been stagnant for some time, managing only minimal growth despite Mexico being one of the NAFTA (North American Free Trade Agreement) countries since 1994.
+Mexico's economy is vast but has been stagnant for some time, seeing only minimal growth despite Mexico being one of the NAFTA (North American Free Trade Agreement) countries since 1994.

-However, World Bank believes the country has an opportunity to improve its economic standing by supporting new businesses, striving to assist and include women and migrants—two groups that are frequently marginalized in the current economy—and establishing protections against climate change and natural disasters.
+However, the World Bank believes the country has an opportunity to improve its economic standing by supporting new businesses, striving to assist and include women and migrants—two groups that are frequently marginalized in the current economy—and establishing protections against climate change and natural disasters.

 Saint Lucia’s poor infrastructure leaves many people without electricity, safe water, and usable roads.
-This constrains people’s access to education, health care, and other communities, which in turn limits the industries in which they can find employment.
+This constrains people’s access to education, health care, and to other communities, which in turn limits the industries in which they can find employment.
 One industry upon which the country is quite reliant, tourism, was very negatively impacted by the COVID-19 pandemic, a setback from which the country is not projected to fully recover until 2024-25.